 Am I the only one who misses seeing Catherine Zeta-Jones on the big screen?
 No Reservations was about a control-freak, obsessive-compulsive, strong-willed woman who worked as the Executive Chef at a restaurant on Bleecker Street.
 She was passionate about perfecting her recipes and obsessed about her routines.
 She was also occasionally visiting her therapist to help her process her thoughts and emotions.

 Therapy aside, Kate (Zeta-Jones) got everything in her life under control until Zoe (Abigail Breslin), her orphaned niece, and Nick (Aaron Eckhart), a guy she worked with, entered the picture.
 She started freaking out and pushing Nick away and dissing at customers and generally making a mess.
 And don’t we all feel that way sometimes when we lose control of things?

 What inspires me

-Watching the movie makes me want to master Italian cuisine, or to enrol in culinary classes or something.
+Watching the movie makes me want to master Italian cuisine, or to enroll in culinary classes or something.
 Kate moves around the kitchen with so much grace, like she’s floating or dancing.
-And I love how culinary is portrayed as an art in this film, and how the kitchen became the common ground that brought Kate, Nick and Zoe together.
+And I love how culinary is portrayed as an art in this film, and how the kitchen became the common ground that brought Kate, Nick, and Zoe together.